 Extended Detection and Response (XDR) is a threat detection and incident response tool that unifies and contextualizes information from multiple security products into a single security operations system.
+Discover what XDR is.
 Primary XDR functions include the collection, centralization, and normalization of data in a repository for analysis and query.
 XDR solutions can detect today’s modern threats, including those that move slowly through an organization.

 XDR goes beyond traditional reactive point solutions, including EDR, SIEM, and Network Traffic Analysis (NTA).
 XDR platforms integrate, analyze, and contextualize results from existing security control components giving you a unified view of your organization’s security posture across the entire environment.
 Extended Detection and Response solutions can detect an entire kill chain.

 XDR platforms integrate into Incident Response (IR) or Security Orchestration, Automation, and Response (SOAR) solutions, saving security teams from integrating each security tool separately.

 Most Extended Detection and Response solutions are vendor-specific.
 While vendor-specific solutions can simplify deployment by integrating their common security control components, the single vendor approach can add time and expense if customers have to replace competing control products first.
 Also, they’re limited to the vendor’s technology stack and expertise.